-Ph.D. students at the University of Tennessee collaborate closely with our faculty on research projects and activities associated with the Academy of Management, the Strategic Management Society, Southern Management Association, and the Babson College Entrepreneurship Research Conference.
+Ph.D. students at the University of Tennessee collaborate closely with our faculty on research projects and activities associated with the Academy of Management, the Strategic Management Society, Southern Management Association, the Society for Industrial and Organizational Psychology, and the Babson College Entrepreneurship Research Conference.
 We expect full time commitment to the program and active participation in professional activities.
 At the same time, we expect students to satisfy all Department, College, and University requirements in a timely fashion.